 Bjerken describes choosing the repertoire as “like composing a meal,” and he then enjoys the rehearsal and performance process with his fellow musicians, “sharing works that we feel passionate about and having a connection with students and everyone in the audience.”
 For the 20th anniversary year, Bjerken has taken four different approaches for the four concert dates:

-The third concert features music by Roman Palester, a Polish composer that Bjerken believes needs more recognition in the United States, while their fourth and final concert of the season is sure to be, as Bjerken puts it, a blowout: “...three major works written in the last 20 years for soloist and sinfonietta, conducted by guest Tim Weiss from Oberlin.
-We include a new piano concerto by Stephen Hartke (a political work called Ship of State); a now classic piece that Ensemble X gave the East coast premiere of, John Adams' Gnarly Buttons; and the amazing surround-sound work by Jonathan Harvey entitled Bird Concerto with Pianosong, in which the sounds of bird song swirl around the audience, controlled by joysticks.
+“On the first (September 24), we feature music by Luciano Berio, whose modernist/post-modernist music combines virtuosity with differing approaches to folk transcription.
+The second (February 25) concert is a tribute to Steve Stucky, featuring a beautiful choral piece by Steve, and music of composers he loved and championed, including Webern, Elizabeth Ogonek, Anna Thorvaldsdottir, and David Lang.
+On the third concert (March 18), we feature the music of Roman Palester (1907-1989), a Polish composer who is relatively unknown, but deserves much more attention in the States, and this will include U.S. premieres.
+And the final concert (April 15) is a real blowout: three major works written in the last 20 years for soloist and sinfonietta, conducted by guest Tim Weiss from Oberlin.
+We include a new piano concerto by Stephen Hartke (a political work called Ship of State), a now classic piece that Ensemble X gave the East coast premiere of, John Adams' Gnarly Buttons, and the amazing surround-sound work by Jonathan Harvey entitled Bird Concerto with Pianosong, in which the sounds of bird song swirl around the audience, controlled by joysticks.
 All in all, pretty ambitious, I'd say!”